 Alyssa has chosen to stay home in Nambé and take care of her four-month-old son James while her husband commutes each day to work in Santa Fe.
 They decided to move to Nambé in part because they wanted to raise James on the land of Alyssa’s grandparents, where the family has lived for six generations.
 Growing up Alyssa played in a tree house built into the same apricot tree that her grandfather broke his elbow climbing when he was a child.

-Donne, Matthew, Joseluis and Angel also all have young children they want to raise on their families’ lands.
-When Angel farms with his two-year-old daughter, he envisions his father and uncle teaching him and tries to teach her what he learned from them.
+Donne, Matthew, Joseluis and Anjel also all have young children they want to raise on their families’ lands.
+When Anjel farms with his two-year-old daughter, he envisions his father and uncle teaching him and tries to teach her what he learned from them.
 Joseluis named his daughter Corina after his grandmother, so he understands her arrival in Embudo in part as a symbolic return of her great-grandmother.

 By the time James is old enough to understand climate change, Alyssa wants to be able to show him that their family is sequestering as much carbon in the soil as possible, growing their own fruits and vegetables, participating in the collective governance of the acequias—in short, doing as much as they can to set an example of ecologically-responsible behavior.